brianjbuck/drf_orjson_renderer/README.md

 When this package was originally written ORJSON did not natively support serializing numpy types.
 This package provided an encoder class that overrides the DjangoJSONEncoder with support for numpy types.
 This encoder is no longer necessary but included for backwards compatibility.
+As of version 1.8.0, the encoder supports NumPy 2.0.

 ```Python
 from drf_orjson_renderer.encoders import DjangoNumpyJSONEncoder